EluMiel/python-practice/README.md

 # python-practice
-Learning Python by writing small practice codes
+This repository contains small Python practice codes.

+## Files
+- fizzbuzz.py
+  **What I learned** "for","if/elif/else","%","Type Hint"